vaperrin98/beautiful-jekyll/index.md

 ![Image](./assets/img/PVALUES1.png)

-The black line on the histogram is here to show you that any bar that goes further than this has a p-value of less than 0.05 which means that we can reject the null hypothesis with a 5% probability that the null is correct (and the results are random).
-We can therefore accept the alternative hypothesis that all these scores can be predicted bylocation.
+The red line on the histogram is here to show you that any bar that goes further than this has a p-value of less than 0.05 (we chose to plot 1 - value for visualisation reasons, so any bar going further than 0.95 corresponds to a pvalue inferior to 0.05), which means that location is significant to assess all these scores at a 5% significance level.
-(IS THAT WHAT YOU WANTED AS CONCLUSION ?)
-Write conclusions

 We can deduce that the life satisfaction score, the worthwhileness score as well as the happiness score can very well be predicted from location in all three models.
 Well, this means that all these scores can be predicted by location.
 Sorry folks, but people living in inner London are indeed happier!

 However, anxiety is hardly predictable by your location, so maybe try some other things than moving to a new borough to reduce your stress (it will probably cost less anyway).